tyler-marr/ipmininet/ipmininet/examples/README.md

 extension headers.
 Hence, if you use the capture filter 'icmp6', if the ICMPv6 header is after the SRH, you won't see capture the packet. tshark does not have this problem.

+## TCNetwork

+_topo name_ : tc_network
+_args_ : n/a

+This network emulates delay and bandwidth constraints on the links.

+Pinging between two hosts will give a latency of around 32ms.
+If you use iperf3, you will notice that the bandwidth between both hosts is throttled to 100Mbps.

+## TCAdvancedNetwork

+_topo name_ : tc_advanced_network
+_args_ : n/a

+This network emulates delay and bandwidth constraints on the links.
+But it does so without falling into either tc or mininet pitfalls.
+Look at IPMininet documentation for more details.